Today I'm looking back at my recovery from betrayal and a painful marriage ending.

 When I was dealing with the betrayal in my marriage that's what I did.

-I used it as a way to avoid taking REAL ACTION and drawing a hard line on my ex’s bad behavior.
+I used it as a way to avoid taking REAL ACTION and drawing a hard line on bad behavior.

-I held on too tightly to hope - and that's not a strategy to making things better.
+I held on too tightly to hope - and that's not a good strategy for making things better in one's life.

 Consequently, as long as I believed things would get better, I didn’t have to face the reality of my hopeless situation.